bohnelang/Ubuntu-18-LTS-on-a-HP-Proliant-DL360p-G8/Readme.md

 While setting up Ubuntu on a HP Prolinat DL360p Gen8 we run intro some problems.

-1) During the install process we could not set  the IP number of server manualy.
-     -> Thus we setup an Ubuntu 16 LTS and did a distribution upgrade.
-This works fine.

-2) The X-Server did not work with the VGA port of the server.
+ The X-Server did not work with the VGA port of the server.
 We got only a swirling monitor display.
     The problem is that Ubuntu 18 LTS seems not to have the mga driver for Matrox graphic cards included.
     We did not find the xserver-xorg-video-mga packague in the Ubuntu repository.
 Seems that the mag-X-server is only in Ubuntu 16 and Ubuntu 19.